• OFFICERS

 Jonelle Kop, Islamorada; realtor, Key Players Community Theater Board President, retired government auditor

-M. Ann Lynch, Marathon; Artist, member of the Florida Watercolor Society, past Arts Council Board & Cultural Umbrella Committee Member
+M. Ann Lynch, Marathon; artist, member of the Florida Watercolor Society, past Arts Council Board & Cultural Umbrella Committee Member

 Dr. Joanne Mahoney, Key Largo; physician, arts patron

-Michael Marrero, Key West; Artist and Playwright, Williams Hall - Director of Operations, past Arts Council Executive Committee Board Member
+Michael Marrero, Key West; artist and playwright, Williams Hall - Director of Operations, past Arts Council Executive Committee Board Member

 Lisa Mongelia, Islamorada; Executive Director, History of Diving Museum